 The California Ocean Plan authorizes the State Water Board to grant an exception to California Ocean Plan provisions where the State Water Board determines that the exception will not compromise protection of ocean waters for beneficial uses and the public interest will be served.

-On March 20, 2012, the State Water Board adopted Resolution 2012-0012, which contains exceptions to the California Ocean Plan for specific discharges of stormwater and non-point sources.
+On March 20, 2012, the State Water Board adopted Resolutions 2012-0012 and Resolution 2012-0031, which contain exceptions to the California Ocean Plan for specific discharges of stormwater and non-point sources.
 This resolution also contains the special protections that are to be implemented for those discharges to Areas of Special Biological Significance.

 Dischargers are only allowed to discharge to an Area of Special Biological Significance when in compliance with Areas of Special Biological Significance-specific requirements in a State Water Board-provided exception to the California Ocean Plan granted to the specific discharger.

-On August 19, 2014 the U.S. EPA adopted regulations requiring all NPDES permits to include requirements to implement sufficiently sensitive test methods.
+On August 19, 2014, the U.S. EPA adopted regulations requiring all NPDES permits to include requirements to implement sufficiently sensitive test methods.
 This General Permit requires all laboratory analyses to be sufficiently sensitive and conducted according to test procedures under 40 Code of Federal Regulations Part 136.
 All analytical results less than the minimum level (reporting limit), as reported by the laboratory, will be assigned a value of zero (0) for any calculations required by this permit (e.g., numeric action level and numeric effluent limitation exceedance determinations), so long as a sufficiently sensitive test method was used as evidenced by the reported method detection limit and minimum level.

 Specific types of passive treatment used in combination with other best management practices (BMPs) can prevent or reduce the discharge of fine particles from certain construction activities when implemented correctly.